astrokings/akguide/docs/eng/1201conquest.md

 Damaged Ship Repair function has usage limits.

 Each defense strategy has levels.
-When a lower level of defense strategy has been activated, the next level will be available after a certain period of time.
+When a lower level of defense strategy has been activated, the next level will be available after a certain period of time.<br>
-The buff will be stronger as the defense strategy level goes higher.
+The buff will be stronger as the defense strategy level goes higher.<br>
 You will have more advantage in defense if you occupy the planet as soon as possible, invest in defense strategy, and have higher level of defense buff.